Quantum Approximate Optimization of Integer Graph Problems and Surpassing Semidefinite Programming for Max-k-Cut: Discussion and Conclusion

 Using this framework, we optimize QAOA parameters for $k\in\{3,4\}$ up to depth $p=4$ and compute average cut fractions on random $d$-regular graphs.
 We identify parameter regimes where QAOA outperforms the Frieze-Jerrum SDP algorithm: for $k=3$ with degree $d\leq 10$, and for $k=4$ with $d\leq 40$.
 To the best of our knowledge these represent the first rigorous comparisons showing a quantum algorithm outperforming the best known worst-case classical guarantees for an integer combinatorial optimization problem at scale.

 To strengthen the classical baseline, we introduce a heuristic algorithm inspired by degree-of-saturation with runtime quadratic in number of edges of the graph.
 This heuristic empirically surpasses both SDP and QAOA at $p=4$ across all tested instances.
+Our DSatur-inspired heuristic also demonstrates strong practical performance: on the \texttt{GSet} benchmark, it achieves cuts within ten percent of the state-of-the-art multi-operator heuristic~\cite{ma2015multiplesearchoperatorheuristic} while running nearly 17,000 times faster on average.
+This makes it an attractive choice for large-scale applications where runtime is critical.

-However, by extending our analysis to $p=7$ for $k=3$ and $p=6$ for $k=4$, we estimate that QAOA may overtake this heuristic at depths $p\lesssim 20$ for the graph degrees studied.
+By extending our analysis to $p=7$ for $k=3$ and $p=6$ for $k=4$, we estimate that QAOA may overtake this heuristic algorithm at depths $p\lesssim 20$ for regular graphs.
 This extrapolation remains tentative pending direct verification at larger $p$, which is beyond the reach of our current analytical methods due to exponential scaling of run-time $\mathcal{O}(p^2 k^{2p+2}\log k)$.

 An interesting direction for future work is to generalize the explicit vector algorithm for high‑girth Max-Cut by Thompson–Parekh–Marwaha to Max‑k‑Cut, analogous to how Frieze–Jerrum extended the Goemans–Williamson algorithm beyond $k=2$~\cite{thompson2022explicit}.
-Such a generalization would yield guarantees for high‑girth random $d$‑regular graphs and provide a stronger classical baseline for our QAOA comparisons.
+Such a generalization would yield guarantees for high‑girth random $d$‑regular graphs and provide a provable classical baseline for our QAOA comparisons.

 In conclusion, we established that qudit QAOA for Max-$k$-Cut can surpass the Frieze-Jerrum SDP algorithm at shallow depths ($p=4$) on high-girth regular graphs for $k\in\{3,4\}$, and may surpass our strong heuristic algorithm at modest depths.
 Our results suggest that moving from binary to integer optimization problems can create new opportunities for quantum advantage.